Installing R and RStudio

 Installing RStudio

 Open RStudio from the start menu.
-After starting up, you should see the version corresponding to the one chosen on the website.
+You should see the version corresponding to the one chosen on the website.

 Installing additional R Packages

-To install packages, open RStudio (if not already opened in the previous step).
+You may need additional packages to work with R, such as extra code to help run your statistical analyses.
+To install packages, open RStudio (if not already open).
 In the console, copy and paste the following:

 packages <- c("reshape2", "rmarkdown",